JaffaKetchup/flutter_map_tile_caching/README.md

 Feel free to use the example app as a starting point for your application.
 Many screens should fit into any app - perhaps with some restyling to fit your app.

-## Functionality
+## Terminology

-This package provides every thing you should need to implement advanced caching in your Flutter application, including caching tiles as your users browse the map & bulk downloading regions of a map for later offline use.

-This terminology appears throughout documentation:
+If you don't understand the concept of map tiles and servers yet, you should first become familiar with these.
+Try reading through the flutter_map documentation.

+For development with this package, it is essential to become familiar with some terminology used throughout the documentation and API:

-- A 'cache' contains multiple 'stores'.
-There's usually only one cache per device, but there can be many stores.
+- A 'root' (previously 'cache') can hold multiple 'stores'.
+  - There is usually only one root per application, but more complex applications may wish to use more than one.
+In this case, the initialisation function below can be run more than once.
-  - A cache is referred to as the `parentDirectory` throughout the API as well.
-Getting the directory will be an asynchronous process, so it is likely a `FutureBuilder` will be needed.
-  - A store is sometimes referred to as a 'cache store', but this is just for extra clarification.
 - A 'region' is an area of a map formed by particular rules ('shapes') and coordinates.
-- 'Browse caching' is the caching performed when a user pans over a tile in the map view and it becomes visible.
+- 'Browse caching' or just 'caching' is the caching performed when a user pans over a tile in the map view and it becomes visible.
-  - If not otherwise specified, this is also usually referred to as just 'caching'.
 - 'Bulk downloading' is the caching performed when a user initiates a download by specifying a region to download at once.
-  - If not otherwise specified, this is also usually referred to as just 'downloading'.
   - This caching is banned by some servers, make sure you comply with the appropriate rules and ToS for your server.

+## Functionality Highlights

 Below are some special highlights in no particular order - my personal pick of things I "quite like" and spent a lot of time on.
 By no means is this an exhaustive list!